noorassan/gb-emu/README.md

 # gb-emu
 Nintendo Gameboy Emulator written in C++

-Currently passes all of Blargg's test ROMs
+Currently passes all of Blargg's test ROMs.
 Video is almost entirely working with some minor sprite glitches.
 Audio is entirely implemented with moderate glitches.